 I can’t believe it’s been four years since we worked together at CompanyX!
 How are you doing through all this?
-You might have heard there were layoffs at X, so I’m looking for something new (like so many of us, sigh).
+You might have heard there were layoffs at X, so I’m looking for something new.
 Meanwhile, I started a diversity in data science group on LinkedIn — I remember that was something you were passionate about, and thought you might want to join.

 We met at the Women Chefs Conference a while back — I ran across your profile on LinkedIn in my job search today and thought I’d check in.
 How are you doing these days?
 I’m passionate about women helping women in this business (now more than ever), so if you need a friendly review or sounding board, let me know!
 I’d be happy to connect online.